KDWijesinghe/Workplace-Safety-Device/README.md

 1. Sensors continuously monitor motion and gas levels
 2. STM32 processes signals using threshold algorithms
 3. If a fall or hazard is detected:
-   - Buzzer & LED activate locally
+   - Buzzer and LED activate locally
    - SMS alert sent with GPS location
 4. User can cancel false alerts with the tactile switch